top of page

 • Education and SEN Support/Guidance - having a life threatening illness and/or a transplant is lonely and isolating for many.
 We are here to support and advocate in conversations with schools and with local authorities around identifying the best ways to ensure your child feels included and connected in the school community.

 • Snacks, drinks and toiletry products - we know that being on the ward makes it very difficult (and expensive) to leave your child to access the few local shops offering food and drinks.
 We provide a selection of essentials in the parents' kitchen - so help yourselves.
 We try to include fruit, tea, coffee, crisps, biscuits, soup, porridge, pasta meals, rice meals, cereals, etc. If there's anything you would like us to add to meet your dietary requirements, or if supplies need re-stocking and we haven't noticed, then contact us!
 Every Saturday we deliver hot food to parents under our Saturday Supper initiative, funded by local companies and generous individuals.
-To keep this as simple as possible we have a regular order with Pizza Hut who deliver hot pizza to meet most needs.
+To keep this as inclusive as possible we have a regular order with Pizza Hut who deliver hot pizza to meet most needs.
 Pizza Hut advise that their margarita pizza is halal and we can cater for dietary requirements such as vegan and gluten-free on request.
 Ward staff will ask which parents want to receive food during Saturday afternoon for delivery around 7.15 pm.

 In addition, we recognise that you probably won't have packed everything, or indeed anything prior to arriving on the ward so we provide toothbrushes, toothpaste, shower gel, shampoo, sanitary towels, some socks and underwear etc for you.
 Ask the ward staff to show you where our trays are kept in the linen cupboard... help yourself.